supreeti/To-Do-List-App/README.md

 # To-Do-List-App
-# Awesomebooks-ES6#
-This project is about addition and deletion of books into local storage using javascript objects.
+This project is about simple to do list app using webpack.

 <!-- TABLE OF CONTENTS -->